 7. Take a bike ride or stroll along the Swamp Rabbit trail

 The Swamp Rabbit trail is a 22 mile long trail which runs through a large portion of Greenville and Traveler’s Rest, a tiny town just north of the city.
 This multi-use trail is popular with joggers, cyclists, and dog walkers.
 Early fall is a perfect time to plan your ride as the colors are beautiful and the afternoon temps (60’s-70’s) usually perfect for a refreshing ride.

 Whether you simply choose to go out a few miles for a rejuvenating workout or challenge yourself to the entire trek, the SRT is your best bet for urban recreation in the Upstate.
 Be aware that portions of the trail are often closed for construction.
 The sections beginning at Furman University and Lake Conestee Nature Park are the best starting points at this time.
 Also, you can easily park at the Swamp Rabbit Cafe, enjoy local coffee and pastries, and then bike all the way to downtown.
 Check out the SRT map.

 Fall is one of the better months for taking advantage of all the beautiful restaurants patios in Downtown Greenville, the biggest city in the Upstate and an emerging foodie destination.
 The streets of downtown are lined with tons of sidewalk cafes and leafy deciduous trees.
 There are more than 100 independent local restaurants to choose amongst, whether you are in the mood for Italian, Japanese, Mexican, Indian, or Southern style BBQ.

-A few of the best outdoor patios can be found at: Paserelle Bistro (great French food with beautiful views of the falls), Port City Java (great coffee and baked goods and a beautiful tree covered courtyard), and Roost (excellent lunch buffet).
+A few of the best outdoor patios can be found at: Paserelle Bistro (great French food and beautiful views of the falls), Port City Java (great coffee and baked goods and a beautiful tree covered courtyard), and Roost (excellent lunch buffet and a covered patio).